egsdandd/Sommar25/README.md

 3. Drag and drop the *.uf2* file you downloaded previously to the Pico.
 When the file is transferred the Pico will automatically disconnect itself.

 > [!Important]
 > If everything went well the Pico should automatically disconnect itself from the computer!
-If it did not, somethings wrong and you will have to repeat the steps above.
+If it did not, somethings went wrong and you will have to repeat the steps above.
+Press the SHIFT-CTRL-P and search for MicroPico connect.
+Click on it and you should se a text in the lower left corner in VSC that the device is connected.
+Study the options to the right of the connection message.

 ### Step 3: uploading the code to the Pico
 Well done!
 We are now ready to upload the code to the Pico.
-I recommend you to play around a  with your Pico and try to write your own code and upload it.
-[This](https://www.youtube.com/watch?v=e-Fs2vhL1l8) video goes through an example on how to write and upload code to your Pico using the PyMakr extension.
+I recommend you to play around with your Pico and try to write your own code and upload it.
+Then download the code with the MicroPico extension.

-When you are feeling confident in writing code to the Pico, clone this GitHub repository to your computer and open the folder in VS Code.
+When you are feeling confident in writing code to the Pico, clone the GitHub repository to your computer and open the folder in VS Code.

 #### Variables in the code

-Before writing my code to your Pico you are going to need to change some variables.
-In the [*main.py*](https://github.com/pajserman/IoT-plants/blob/master/main.py) file, under "MQTT variables", change the variable *MQTT_BROKER* to the IP address of the computer that hosts/will host your MQTT broker on your network.
+Before writing the code to your Pico you are going to need to change some variables.
+In the *config.py* file, under fill out yor information:

+ssid = "MyWifiNetwork"
+password = "MyWifiPassword"
+mqtt_user = "mqttuser"
+mqtt_password = "mqttpassword"
+mqtt_server = "mqtt_server_ip"

+The *ssid* and *password* variables are the name and password of your WIFI network.
+The *mqtt_user* and *mqtt_password* are the username and password for your MQTT broker.
+The *mqtt_server* is the IP address of your MQTT broker.
+If you are using a Raspberry Pi, this is probably the IP address of your Raspberry Pi.

-The Pico is going to be connect to your WIFI.
-Open the file *keys.py.example* and enter the name and the password to your WIFI.
-Then save the file as *keys.py* (remove .example at the end) in the same location.
+The Pico is going to be connect to your WIFI and MQTT broker.

 You are also free to change the mapping of the pins if you want to.
 But in the rest of the tutorial, I am going to assume you do not.

-When everything set you are free to upload the code to the Pico.
+When everything set you are good to upload the code to the Pico.

 > [!TIP]
 > I have programmed the built in LED on the Pico as an indicator: